 How does this algorithm compare to collaborative filtering and user affinity?

 These are all personalized recommendation algorithms that work with different technologies to provide items that are “Recommended for you”.
 Currently, the Deep Learning algorithm shows the best performance results in most cases when used on the homepage.
-It combines the best of aspects of the other algorithms: The option to work in real time on feeds of any size (like user affinity) and the ability to continuously learn based on a predictive model (like collaborative filtering).
+It combines the best aspects of the other algorithms: The option to work in real time on feeds of any size (like user affinity) and the ability to continuously learn based on a predictive model (like collaborative filtering).
 We recommend starting off by testing this new algorithm in comparison to any other algorithm currently running on your site.